Read all about Asthma and Allergy Awareness Month right here!

-The Asthma and Allergy Foundation of America (AAFA) declares the month of May each year as a month in which all the medical professionals raise awareness on the topic of asthma and allergies.
+The Asthma and Allergy Foundation of America (AAFA) declares the month of May each year as a month in which all medical professionals raise awareness on the topic of asthma and allergies.

 Asthma and allergies are illnesses for which there is no cure.
 The only possibility is a therapy that will ease the symptoms and, in that way, will not lead to complications.
 Statistics say that each day 10 people die from asthma, 24.5 Americans deal with asthma, and around 50 million Americans have allergies.

-Asthma in dogs can be explained as an allergic reaction to a trigger in the nearby environment.
-Exposure to this particular allergen will trigger an inflammation with uncontrollable mucus (or fluid) build up in the lungs, which may block or narrow the airways and, in that way make breathing more difficult.
+According to the Asthma and Allergy Foundation of America, Asthma in dogs can be explained as an allergic reaction to a trigger in the nearby environment.
+Exposure to this particular allergen will trigger an inflammation with uncontrollable mucus (or fluid) buildup in the lungs, which may block or narrow the airways and, in that way, make breathing more difficult.

 The risk factors that we have to be aware of when it comes to our dogs are, of course, smoke (tobacco smoke, fireplaces, etc), harsh household cleaners (always make sure that your cleaning products are pet-and environment-friendly), perfumes, and air fresheners, air pollution (sadly not always avoidable), pollen, mold and mold spores, fertilizers and pesticides, sometimes even cat litter dust.

 - Excessive panting that lasts longer than usual.
 Sometimes they have a “wide mouth” as they struggle to get air.

 - Coughing and wheezing.